 There are a few ways to get to Hollywood Studios, depending on if you’re staying on property, off property, or park hopping!

 If you’re staying off property, your best options are Uber/Lyft or parking at the park.
-Uber/Lyft prices vary based on where you’re staying, so we recommend looking at their fare estimator tools (Uber, Lyft) to see what the cost would be.
+Uber/Lyft prices vary based on where you’re staying.
+We recommend looking at their fare estimator tools (Uber, Lyft) to see what the cost would be.